-Meanwhile, place a baking stone on the top oven rack and preheat oven to 500°F. Line a plate with a large, clean kitchen towel and set aside.
+Meanwhile, place a baking steel or 12-inch cast iron skillet on the top oven rack and preheat oven to 500°F (260°C).
+Line a plate with a large, clean kitchen towel and set aside.

 Punch down the dough, transfer to a lightly floured work surface, and cut into 6 even pieces.
 Form each dough piece into an even ball.
 Cover with a damp towel and let rest for 10 minutes.

-Heat a cast iron skillet on high heat until smoking.
+For an extra-charred finish, heat a cast iron skillet on the stovetop over high heat until smoking.
 Working with one pita at a time, briefly heat each side until charred in a few spots, about 30 seconds.
 Return pita to towel and cover.
 Repeat with remaining pitas and serve immediately.